owenkelley-1/duo_universal_csharp/README.md

 Select the 'build' workflow on the left then use the 'Run workflow' drop-down on the right to select a branch and start the workflow.

 Select the workflow that was just started and download the 'build_deps' artifact.
 This will have the merged, signed DLL of the Duo Universal C# client assembly.
+There are two versions available: signedNet471/DuoUniversalDeps.dll which is only for use with Epic Hyperdrive, and signNetStandard/DuoUniversalDeps.dll for use with everything else.

 # Other resources
 [adfs - figure out duo universal dll dependency](https://phab.duosec.org/T145074) - Has notes on dependencies etc.